s-kybound/go-slang/README.md

 _go-slang_ is able to resize its heap during runtime, if garbage collection fails to free memory.
 However, starting a program with too little memory may impact the correctness of _go-slang_ in program execution. (for example, `example/fibonacci.goslang` fails to execute properly with less than 4320 bytes) While we prevent you from allocating less than 80 bytes (the size of a single node), do be careful with the number of bytes allocated to your program!

+### Data types

+There are only 3 primitive data types, `number`, `string`, and `bool`.
+Currently, _go-slang_ represents all numbers with the `number` type.
+Arrays and Channels can be used, but only with the `make_array()` and `make_channel()` builtin - they cannot be initialized directly by the user.
+The parser and heap support Slice and Struct data types, but these are unsupported by our current instruction set.